14. 6. 2026

 25. 2.
 2026

-On 25 February 2026, a professional dialogue with AZO experts was held in Brno, focusing on questions submitted in advance by participants.
-Dr Jiří Závora, a member of our institute, also responded.
-This format allowed us to address recurring practical issues in expert practice directly.
-A brief layered reading of the questions revealed four recurring levels:
+On 25 February 2026, a professional dialogue with AZO experts took place in Brno, focusing on questions submitted in advance by the participants.
+Dr. Jiří Závora, a member of our institute, was among those responding to the questions.
+This format made it possible to address directly the practical issues that repeatedly arise in expert practice.
+A brief vertical analysis of the experts’ questions revealed four common layers:

 First level: normative correctness versus “the client’s wishes”.
 In practice, a simple but fundamental question keeps returning: in a private engagement, can a client request that something be included or omitted when the legal framework for a given type of valuation requires it?